Killer of S.African anti-apartheid hero Hani freed on parole

 Issued on:

-Johannesburg (AFP) – South Africa on Wednesday released on parole Janusz Walus, a far-right Polish immigrant who in 1993 shot dead anti-apartheid hero Chris Hani, after a postponement due to an attack inside prison.
+Johannesburg (AFP) – South Africa on Wednesday released on parole Janusz Walus, a far-right Polish immigrant who in 1993 assassinated anti-apartheid hero Chris Hani and nearly plunged the country into civil war.

+His release -- bitterly contested by groups that fought white-minority rule -- had been postponed after he was stabbed by a fellow inmate inside prison.

-Justice and Correctional Services Minister Ronald Lamola "has placed offender...
+Justice and Correctional Services Minister Ronald Lamola "has placed...
 Walus on parole under strict conditions with effect from Wednesday," the government said in a statement.

-A spokesman confirmed that this meant Walus had been released, in line with a decision by the Constitutional Court.
+A spokesman confirmed that this meant the 69-year-old had been released, in line with a decision by the Constitutional Court.

 "He will serve two years under community corrections in line with the parole regime upon which he is released," the statement said.

-Last month's court decision sparked fierce protests from the ruling African National Congress (ANC) and its ally in the struggle against apartheid, the South African Communist Party, which Hani had led.
+Last month's court decision was described as "diabolical" by Hani's widow and unleashed angry protests by the ruling African National Congress (ANC) and its apartheid-era ally, the South African Communist Party, which Hani had led.

-Walus was being held at the Kgosi Mampuru II Correctional Centre in Pretoria prior to the court's announcement.

-But a week after the ruling, he was stabbed by another inmate while queueing for food.
-His release, which should have taken effect by December 1, was delayed while he received treatment.
+A week after the ruling, Walus was stabbed while queueing for food in the jail.

+His release, which according to the court order should have taken effect by December 1, was delayed while he received treatment.

 "There is no question that offender Walus is a polarising figure in our budding constitutional democracy, and that his release has understandably re-opened wounds," the ministry said.